Welcome to Good Shepherd Church – Drums, Pennsylvania

 - Friday, April 18: Collection for Holy Land

 - Saturday, April 19: Easter Vigil Mass

 - Sunday, April 20: Easter Sunday Masses (8:00 AM, 10:00 AM, 11:30 AM)

 (Click on a link to go to related page/section for more information.)

-Ministry schedules for October, November, and December are available on the “Downloads” page of our website.
+Hymn selections and Responsorial Psalm selections are now available on the “Downloads” page of our website.

 Looking for St. John Bosco Information?